What is the Best Permanent Life Insurance for 2023

 A permanent life insurance policy is a form of life insurance that guarantees coverage for your entire life.
 Once you have signed up for a permanent life insurance policy, it will remain in force as long as your premiums are paid without any new underwriting, medical questions or renewals.

 Permanent life insurance by definition refers to the fact that it does not expire – it covers you for your whole life.
 It should be noted, however, that whole life insurance is a sub-class of permanent life insurance along with universal life insurance.
-Additionally, permanent life insurance often has a cash value that increases and an investment element, unlike term life insurance.
+Additionally, permanent life insurance often has a cash value that increases and investment element, unlike term life insurance.

 How does permanent life insurance work?

-Permanent life insurance works like most other life insurance policies: by providing your loved ones with a payout should you pass away.
-You contribute regular premiums In exchange for a death benefit for your beneficiaries when you pass.
 The difference with permanent life insurance policies, however, is that the coverage lasts for your entire life and they can come with a range of additional benefits.
 For example, you can choose a permanent life insurance policy with an investment aspect.
 We'll look at what makes these policies so useful below.

 Expert advice